jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

    reload-delay non-mlag <b>0</b>
 </pre>

-Since these switches are only layer 2 in our design, it won't be running any routing protocols so we do not need to set reload delay timers to give any time for routing protocols to restart and converge.
+Since these switches are only layer 2 in our design, it won't be running any routing protocols so we do not need to set reload delay timers to give any time for routing processes to restart and converge.
 Instead, we want all interfaces to jump immediately into an up state and begin forwarding traffic immediately.

 Before kicking off the hitless upgrade, it is best to make sure STP is in a restartable state using the command `show spanning-tree instance detail` as mentioned earlier.
 This is an extra step just to be safe since we would also see a warning if we issued the `show reload fast-boot` or `reload fast-boot` command while the STP agent is not restartable.